RESTOR: Knowledge Recovery in Machine Unlearning: Introduction

-In this work, we consider an alternate pre-requisite for unlearning: if a model is no longer influenced by the unlearning set, it should retain the same knowledge and capabilities as before encountering documents in this set.
-For instance, imagine a model checkpoint that has already acquired correct knowledge about certain concepts.
-As pretraining continues on other datapoints —some containing incorrect facts, private information, or malicious documents related to those concepts— the model may eventually exhibit degraded performance on tasks involving these concepts.
-In such scenarios, unlearning would help eliminating the influence of these datapoints, since retraining the model from scratch is computationally infeasible.
-Ideally, the model should retain its original knowledge about those concepts after unlearning.
-In other words, the goal of unlearning here is not only to forget the problematic documents but also to restore the model to its original knowledge state— in essence, achieving what we call \textit{restorative unlearning}.
+In this work, we propose a new perspective on evaluating approximate machine unlearning, by characterizing the \emph{knowledge state} of models: if a model is no longer influenced by the unlearning set, it should not only forget information that is introduced in the unlearning set, but it should also \emph{retain the knowledge and capabilities as it would have had if those datapoints had never existed in the training corpus}.
+For instance, imagine a model that has acquired correct knowledge about certain concepts.
+As the training procedure incorporates additional datapoints —some of which may contain incorrect facts, private or sensitive information, or low-quality text— model performance can deteriorate on related tasks.
+Unlearning could provide a tool to efficiently eliminate the effect of such adverse datapoints, and thus help revert the model to a counterfactual state as if they had never been seen.
+This objective, which we term restorative unlearning, goes beyond simply forgetting the information introduced in these datapoints, to actively restore the model’s original knowledge state.

-To study restorative unlearning, we propose the \ourframework{} framework (RESTORing knowledge through machine unlearning), in which a model’s knowledge about specific entities is corrupted by introducing documents containing incorrect information.
-Unlearning algorithms are applied to eliminate the influence of these datapoints.
-We develop a~benchmark that evaluates the restorative unlearning capabilities of these algorithms, rather than just their forgetting abilities.
-This approach differs from benchmarks like TOFU~\citep{maini2024tofu} or RWKU~\citep{jin2024rwku}, where evaluation primarily focuses on concept forgetting. \footnote{TOFU further considers the model’s utility for relevant entities outside the forget set, whereas we focus on recovering utility for target entities.}

-\ourframework{} includes a~corruption module where incorrect facts about a set of entities are injected into the model, an unlearning module where an unlearning algorithm is applied to remove the effects of incorrect facts, and an evaluation module that assesses the model’s factual knowledge about those entities (Figure~\ref{fig:teaser}).
-This framework enables the evaluation of unlearning algorithms within the proposed scenario, demonstrating their effectiveness in removing incorrect information and recovering the model’s knowledge about target entities. \ourframework{} enables analysis of data’s impact on restorative unlearning efficacy, spanning both corruption and unlearning.
-We experiment with different configurations for generating corruption datasets, such as interleaving incorrect facts and unrelated context.
-We also examine how simpler unlearning datasets—those containing less unrelated content—enhance restorative unlearning.